Wi-Fi 6 and 7: Should You Upgrade?

 Wi-Fi 6E: Extension to 6 GHz

 Wi-Fi 6E adds a third frequency band: 6 GHz (in addition to 2.4 and 5 GHz).
-This band is less congested as few devices use it yet.
+This band was authorized in France by ANFR in 2021 and is less congested as few devices use it yet.
 It offers more channels, fewer interferences, and more stable speeds.

 Wi-Fi 7: The Next Generation